<< YCBA Home Yale Center for British Art Yale Center for British Art << YCBA Home

 Sir Geoffrey Agnew, Yale's 1700 Mellon Pictures, The Times (London), , April 28, 1977, p.
 9, Times Digital Archive [ORBIS]

-John Baskett, Painting in England: 1700-1850: the Collection of English paintings formed by Mr and Mrs Paul Mellon : on Exhibition at the Museum of Fine Arts, Richmond, until August 18th, , Connoisseur, Vol. 153, London, June 1963, pp. 102, 105, N1 C75 + (YCBA) [YCBA]
+John Baskett, Painting in England: 1700-1850: the collection of English paintings formed by Mr and Mrs Paul Mellon : on exhibition at the Museum of Fine Arts, Richmond, until August 18th, , Connoisseur, Vol. 153, London, June 1963, pp. 102, 105, N1 C75 + (YCBA) [YCBA]

 John Baskett, Paul Mellon's Legacy: a Passion for British Art: Masterpieces from the Yale Center for British Art, , Yale Center for British Art, New Haven, CT, 2007, pp. 1, 6, 252, no. 23, fig, 1, pl.
 23, N5220 M552 P38 2007 OVERSIZE (YCBA) [YCBA]